horrorho/LiquidDonkey/README.md

 ## LiquidDonkey
 Download iCloud backups.

+### * iOS breaking changes *
+Backups created with iOS 9 devices are unrecoverable with LiquidDonkey.
+Until the underlying mechanism for the new API are described, this situation will not change.
+I apologise in advance.

 ### What is it?
 Java command-line tool to download iCloud backups, reworked from [iLoot](https://github.com/hackappcom/iloot), [iphone-dataprotection](https://code.google.com/p/iphone-dataprotection/) and [mobileme](https://code.google.com/p/mobileme/) scripts.
 All copyrights belong to their respective owners.